Table of Contents

-Dhanwantharam Gulika is an herbal ayurvedic medicine used to treat diseases that occur due to vitiation of Vata and Kapha.
+Dhanwantharam Gulika is herbal ayurvedic medicine used to treat diseases that occur due to vitiation of Vata and Kapha.
 It gives relief in bloating, flatulence, hiccups, arthritis, inflammation and sprain due to Vata pacifying properties.
 As it balances Kapha dosh, it treats asthma, cough, and cold.
 This medicine is also used in post-natal care.

 Here is given more about this medicine, such as benefits, indication/therapeutic uses, composition and dosage.